COVID-19 and Together Dementia Support

-All drivers of both vehicles will be fully vaccinated against COVID-19.
-They will wear appropriate PPE and observe the relevant health & safety procedures for social distancing and hygiene to ensure the safety of our service users.
+All drivers of both vehicles are fully vaccinated against COVID-19.
+They wear appropriate PPE and observe the relevant health & safety procedures for social distancing and hygiene to ensure the safety of our service users.

 Only members who have been vaccinated will be transported together on either of our vehicles.

 Numbers of passengers on our transport will be limited.
-There will be a maximum of 4 passengers in the Peugeot Boxer minibus and a maximum of 2 passengers in the Ford Torneo.
+There will be a maximum of 8 passengers or 6 households in the Peugeot Boxer minibus, and a maximum of 5 passengers or 3 households in the Ford Torneo.

 To ensure the safety of our staff, volunteers, and service users, we will be using a bubble system to try and keep friends and groups together.
 Some groups with larger membership may have two bubbles that meet on alternate weeks, and your Dementia Group Leader or volunteer that knows you will arrange this with you if you are affected.
 Please stick to your arranged week as we may not be able to accommodate attendance at groups on other days.